 New rugs will adhere right to the hook side of Velcro.
 You don’t even need the loop side.
-I use a piece of particle board that is cut just a little smaller than the rug that I’m hanging and use self-adhesive Velcro strips on all four sides and two or three down the center.
+I use a piece of particle board or plexiglass that is cut just a little smaller than the rug that I’m hanging.
+If you are concerned about acid leaching out of the particle board, cover it with washed muslin.
+I use self-adhesive Velcro strips on all four sides of the mounting and two or three down the center.
 This supports the rug without much or any strain on the warp.
 People sometimes ask if this damages the wool when the rug is removed for cleaning and rotation and the answer is that I haven’t observed any problems.
 Of course I’m careful when I take the rugs down; I’m not ripping them off the wall and I’m not doing it ten times a day.
 I’ve also seen rugs hung with one strip of Velcro at the top, but I this leaves them loose on three sides where they can get caught by passing jewelry, clothing, people and pets.
+They are also more vulnerable to humidity which can be an issue if the rug is prone to curling.
 I also think that it’s harder on the warp threads over time.
 Just because you can’t see them doesn’t mean they don’t need support.

 You’ll find that many older rugs have lost the fine hairs that allow them to adhere to Velcro.
 There are also some collectors who don’t like to press the wool directly onto the Velcro.
 In that case, you can carefully hand sew the loop side of the Velcro to one side of the textile to attach it to the board.
 Don’t even think about using a sewing machine for this or Spiderwoman will haunt you and so will I if I find out about it.
 Once again, you should support all four sides of the weaving.
 This is the method that most museums use to display textiles.
 It takes awhile to do it and has the disadvantage of not allowing you to turn the textile to display both sides and even out the exposure to light.
 You’ll need to be conscientious about vacuuming the side that faces the wall on a regular basis.